ruisoftware/DBDataCompare/README.md

 ### Future plans?
 Nope.
 I no longer work with Delphi and just decided to create this repository to post some of my old code, instead of being lost in some forgotten hard drive.<br>
 Nowadays, this kind of functionality is present in almost every IDE, so I don't have any reason or motivation to improve this tool.<br>
-Nevertheless, maybe some users might find this tool interesting.
+Nevertheless, maybe some users might find this project interesting.